browserengineering/book/book/security.md

 ...

 Our browser has grown up and now runs (small) web applications.
-With one final step---user identity via cookies---it can now run all sorts of personalized online services.
+With one final step---user identity via cookies---it will be able to run all sorts of personalized online services.
 But capability demands
-responsibility: a browser must secure cookies against adversaries interested in getting at them.
+responsibility: our browser must now secure cookies against adversaries interested in stealing them.
 Luckily, browsers have sophisticated systems for controlling access to cookies and preventing their misuse.

 ::: {.warning}
-Web browser security is a vast topic.
-It involves securing the web browser, securing the network, and securing the applications that the browser runs.
+Web security is a vast topic, covering browser, network, and applications security.
 It also involves educating the user, so that attackers can't misleading them into revealing their own secure data.
-This chapter can't cover all of that.
-Instead, it focuses on the mechanisms browsers have developed to protect the security of web applications. *So*, if you're writing security-sensitive code, this book is not enough.
+This chapter can't cover all of that: if you're writing web applications or other security-sensitive code, this book is not enough.
 :::

 Cookies
 =======

-With what we've implemented so far there's no way for a web server to tell whether two HTTP requests come from the same user, or different ones.
-Our web browser is effectively anonymous.[^fingerprinting] That means it can't "log in" anywhere---after logging in, its requests will look just like those of a new visitor.
+With what we've implemented so far there's no way for a web server to tell whether two HTTP requests come from the same user or from two different ones: our browser is effectively anonymous.[^fingerprinting] That means it can't "log in" anywhere, since a logged-in user's requests would be indistinguishable from those of not-logged-in users.

 [^fingerprinting]: I don't mean anonymous against malicious attackers,
     who might use *browser fingerprinting* or similar techniques to